theheroGAC/PSDK3v3/README.md

 Rename PSDK3v3-master to PSDK3v3

 That's it!
-Now you only need to send the msys batch file found at C:/PSDK3v3/MinGW/msys/1.0/msys.bat to Desktop, so you can use it properly.
+Now you only need to send the MinGW exe file found at C:/PSDK3v3/msys64/mingw64.exe to Desktop as shortcut, so you can use it properly.

 Enjoy :)